Plant diseases and pests can significantly impact crop yields and quality, leading to economic

 criteria.
 In this tutorial, we will walk you through the process of training a custom image classifier

-using DeepLab, focusing on a practical example of classifying screws as either good or bad.
+using DeepLab, focusing on a practical example of classifying grapevine diseases.

 1. Open DeepLab and create a new folder